33+ species of butterflies and a lot more.

 In the air there were goodnumbers of both Pallid (Vencejo Pálido / Apus pallidus) and Common Swifts (Vencejo Común / Apus apus), House Martins (Avión Común / Delichon urbica) and Barn Swallows (Golondrina Común / Hirundo rustica).

 We continued on further up the valley passing a large group of school children who were making their way along the same valley.
 We stopped a little further on and walked a short track down to the river and crossed the bridge to a spot where a couple of years ago I had taken some nice shots of a Queen of Spain Fritillary (Issoria lathonia) and after just a few seconds we were in luck as the species was still at the same spot.
-A cracked flew up and down the centre of the track and chased of several other species including Spanish Gatekeeper (Lobito listado / Pyronia bathsheba) and our first Marsh Fritillary (Euphydryas aurinia beckeri) of the day.
+A cracked flew up and down the center of the track and chased of several other species including Spanish Gatekeeper (Pyronia bathseba) and our first Marsh Fritillary (Euphydryas aurinia) of the day.

 The second was a Lesser Spotted Fritillary (Melitaea trivia) which was at first down the steep bank and out of the range of the cameras but one of the many Marsh Frit’s flushed it and it flew up and landed right next to Pam and we managed to get some shot.